GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 This website will soon be customized for our lab (see point 7. above), but for now, you will find the task at a domain of type: `*.cloudfront.net`.

+## Configuring task web domain on Route 53

+With a CloudFront deployment of a task, the final step to making it ready for participants is to create a subdomain on our lab's study domain (e.g., `new-task-name-and-phase.hbssurvey.com`).
+You will need your CloudFront deployment's URL to complete this step.
+The URL will look similar to `dbmsd35c91.cloudfront.net`.

+1. Navigate to the Route 53 service from the AWS Console.
+2. Click **Hosted zones**, and then click the **hbssurvey.com** domain link in the table.
+3. A list in a table called "Records" will appear.
+Click **Create record**.
+4. When prompted to "Choose routing policy", select **Simple routing** and click **Next**.
+5. Configure **two** separate records, *A* and *AAAA*.
+Do the following to create each:
+  a.
+Click **Define simple record**.
+  b.
+For "Record name", write the subdomain for the task and phase.
+This should _match exactly_ the
+     name you give to the CloudFront distribution `new-task-name-and-phase`.
+  c.
+For "Value/Route traffic to", select "Alias to CloudFront distribution".
+It should automatically
+     fill in "US East (N. Virginia)" for the region.
+Then, "Choose distribution" will provide in a dropdown the names of CloudFront distributions that are equipped for the _exact name_ used as a CNAME in the previous set of steps.
+The distribution you should match the CloudFront URL (i.e., `dbmsd35c91.cloudfront.net`).
+  d.
+Select for "Record type" either **A** or **AAAA**, or whichever of these two you have not yet done.
+6. Finally, click **Create records**.

 ## Downloading task data